Flaneer/FlaneerStreamingApp/REDME.md

 ## Coding style

+In general the following guidelines should be followed:
+- Commented out sections of code should not be in master (that is what Git is for)
+- There should be zero warnings
+    - Warnings that are decided to be acceptable should be commented using a pragma

 For C# follow the MS standards, with some changes, importantly:

 - Use camel casing ("camelCasing") when naming private or internal fields.